Simple Whitney towers, half-gropes and the Arf invariant of a knot: Proof of Theorem

-Let $D_i$, $i=0,1$, be disjoint properly immersed 2-disks in $S^3\times I$, where $I=[0,1]$, bounded by the knots $k_i \subset S^3\times\{i\}$ and admitting order 1 Whitney towers $T^i$.
-We may assume that the $T^i$ are disjoint, so the $D_i$ can be tubed together by a thin embedded annulus to get an annulus $A$ co-bounded by the $k_i$ such that $A$ admits an order 1 Whitney tower $T$ whose Whitney disks are just the union of the Whitney disks in $T^i$.
-The assumption that $\Arf(k_0)=\Arf(k_1)$ means that $T$ has an even number of second order intersection points.
-By using the move illustrated in Figure~\ref{Arf-move-fig} (details in \cite{Y}, also \cite{ST1}), which does not affect framings, it can be arranged that each Whitney disk contains an even number of second order intersection points.
-After introducing an even number of (like-signed) boundary twists (\ref{boundary-twist-subsec}) on each Whitney disk, the second order intersection points on each Whitney disk occur in cancelling pairs (have opposite signs) admitting second order Whitney disks.
-If $2m$ boundary twists were done on a first order Whitney disk $W$, then the framing of $W$ can be recovered by performing $m$ interior twists (\ref{interior-twist-subsec}), which create only third order intersection points (self-intersections of $W$).
+Let $D_i$, $i=0,1$, be disjoint properly immersed 2-disks in $S^3\times I$, where $I=[0,1]$, bounded by the knots $k_i \subset S^3\times\{i\}$ and admitting order 1 Whitney towers $\cW_i$.
+We may assume that the $\cW_i$ are disjoint, so the $D_i$ can be tubed together by a thin embedded annulus to get an annulus $A$ co-bounded by the $k_i$ such that $A$ admits an order 1 Whitney tower $\cW$ whose Whitney disks are just the union of the Whitney disks in $\cW_i$.
+The assumption that $\Arf(k_0)=\Arf(k_1)$ means that $\cW$ has an even number of order~1 intersection points.
+By using the move illustrated in Figure~\ref{Arf-move-fig} (details in \cite{Y}, also \cite{ST1}), which does not affect framing obstructions, it can be arranged that each Whitney disk contains an even number of order~1 intersection points.
+After introducing an even number of (like-signed) boundary twists (\ref{boundary-twist-subsec}) on each Whitney disk, the order~1 intersection points on each Whitney disk occur in cancelling pairs (have opposite signs) admitting second order Whitney disks.
+If $2m$ boundary twists were done on a first order Whitney disk $W$, then the framing of $W$ can be recovered by performing $m$ interior twists (\ref{interior-twist-subsec}), which create only second order intersection points (self-intersections of $W$).
 Having thus far constructed a second order Whitney tower, the proof of the implication $\mathrm{(i)}\Rightarrow\mathrm{(iii)}$ is completed by Lemma~\ref{w-tower-lem}.

 By Lemma~\ref{w-tower-lem}, we may assume that the Whitney tower in (iii) is simple, thus the proof of $\mathrm{(ii)}\Leftrightarrow \mathrm{(iii)}$ follows from Lemma~\ref{Grope-tower-lem}. $\square$